 “The mission of the District Ombudsman is to ensure the process is followed and that all members of the Seattle Public Schools community receive fair and equitable treatment in matters of concern or complaint.”

 What is the District Ombudsman?

-The District Ombudsman serves as an independent liaison to assist SPS parents and community members in resolving problems, complaints, conflicts, and other school-related issues when normal procedures have failed.
+The District Ombudsman serves as an independent liaison to assist SPS parents and community members in helping to resolve problems, complaints, conflicts, and other school-related issues when normal procedures have failed.
+The Ombudsman office does not have authority and can only make recommendations.
 Information will be kept confidential at your request.

 What will the District Ombudsman do?